 How to serve?

 As a tasty appetizer with your favorite dipping sauce, I love a Garlic Sour Cream Sauce, or anything with garlic, actually.
-Aioli or mayonnaise are also grand.
+Aioli or mayonnaise is also grand.
 Just as great as a sweet chili sauce or a hot sauce.
 Your favorite Buffalo sauce or barbecue sauce would be delicious as well.

 More chicken recipes